matterhorn-chat/mattermost-api/README.md

 This library uses the same versioning scheme as `matterhorn`, see [Our Versioning Scheme](https://github.com/matterhorn-chat/matterhorn/blob/master/README.md#our-versioning-scheme).
-The short version is that in `ABBCC.X.Y`, the `ABBCC` corresponds to MatterMost server version `A.BB.CC` and the `X.Y` portion of the version string corresponds to the version of `mattermost-api` package releases.
+The short version is that in `ABBCC.X.Y`, the `ABBCC` corresponds to Mattermost server version `A.BB.CC` and the `X.Y` portion of the version string corresponds to the version of `mattermost-api` package releases.